HuangRunHua/PicsCase/PicsMac 1.0 Release Notes.md

 ### Features
 - Users can choose 7 Mac shells, including **iMac** and **Macbook Pro** in recent years.
 Detailed equipment includes: MacBook Air(2018 or later), iMac 24", iMac 27", MacBook Pro 15"(Gen 4), MacBook Pro 14"(Gen 5) and MacBook Pro 16"(Gen 4 and Gen 5).

+- Users can choose iPhone shells.
+Detailed equipment includes: iPhone 11 (all version), iPhone 12 (all version) and iPhone 13 (all version).

 ## Image Picker
 ### Features
 - Users can select a picture from the Mac folder as the bottom picture, and there are no specific requirements for the size or pixels of the picture.